 About the Committee

-In accordance with the "Rules for the manufacture, use/import/export and storage of hazardous microorganisms/ genetically engineered organisms or cells, 1989" (hereinafter referred as Rules, 1989) notified by the Ministry of Environment and Forests (MoEF), Government of India under the Environment (Protection) Act, 1986, Research Involving Recombinant or Synthetic Nucleic Acid Molecules Bharathidasan University has established an Institutional Biosafety Committee (IBSCC).
-The IBSC is responsible for reviewing and approving those research activities conducted by faculty, staff, students, and/or visiting scientists on Bharathidasan University property, and/or under the control of Bharathidasan University faculty, staff or students, that involve the use of biohazardous materials including regulated animal and plant pathogens, biological toxins, and recombinant or synthetic nucleic acid molecules.
+In accordance with the "Rules for the manufacture, use/import/export and storage of hazardous microorganisms/ genetically engineered organisms or cells, 1989" (hereinafter referred as Rules, 1989) notified by the Ministry of Environment and Forests (MoEF), Government of India under the Environment (Protection) Act, 1986, Research Involving Recombinant or Synthetic Nucleic Acid Molecules Bharathidasan University has established an Institutional Biosafety Committee (IBSC).
+The IBSC is responsible for reviewing and approving those research activities conducted by faculty, staff, students, and/or visiting scientists on Bharathidasan University property, and/or under the control of Bharathidasan University faculty, staff or students that involve the use of biohazardous materials including regulated animal and plant pathogens, biological toxins, and recombinant or synthetic nucleic acid molecules.

 The responsibilities of the IBSC include, but are not limited to the following: